AI Agent Development Cost 2026 — From $0 Botpress to $350K Custom Build

 What you are buying: a custom-built AI agent that does exactly what your workflow requires, integrated with your specific systems, trained on your specific data.
 The build cost is higher.
 The fit is better.

 The hidden cost: ongoing maintenance and iteration.
 Custom builds require someone to maintain them — model updates, integration changes, workflow modifications.
-Without a maintenance contract ($1,000–$3,000/month), the agent degrades over time as the underlying systems change.
+We learned that without a maintenance contract ($1,000–$3,000/month), the agent degrades over time as the underlying systems change.
+One client had a working agent that completely broke within six months because nobody was monitoring the API changes their CRM was making.

 Right for: companies with complex workflows that no-code platforms cannot handle, organizations with specific data privacy requirements, businesses where the AI agent is core to operations rather than supplementary.